remix-run/remix/docs/start/community.md

 - [Moulton][moulton] - Community Remix newsletter

-- [Releases on GitHub][releases-on-git-hub] - Not a bad idea to subscribe to Remix releases so you know what's coming.
+- [Releases on GitHub][releases-on-git-hub] - Not a bad idea to subscribe to Remix releases, so you know what's coming.

 [our-code-of-conduct]: https://github.com/remix-run/remix/blob/main/CODE_OF_CONDUCT.md
 [remix-discord-server]: https://rmx.as/discord